- Most Android emulators require owning a medium to high-end PC if you want to enjoy gaming.

 As in the case of BlueStacks, you can also set custom controls in Nox, for both keyboards, touchscreen, and game controllers, and also allows you to easily gain root access.

-YouWave is a great light-weight Android emulator for your Windows PC, that has almost all the emulation capabilitites of the previous software options we presented, but everything is packed in a smaller package.
+YouWave is a great light-weight Android emulator for your Windows PC, that has almost all the emulation capabilities of the previous software options we presented, but everything is packed in a smaller package.

-If you failed yo run NoxPlayer or Bluestacks properly on your computer, then YouWave should do the trick.
+If you failed to run NoxPlayer or Bluestacks properly on your computer, then YouWave should do the trick.

-The free version of this emulator works on an Ice Cream Sandwich version, and allows you to download an immense range of apps from different app stores.
+The free version of this emulator allows you to download an immense range of apps from different app stores.

-The Premium version of this software run on Android 5.1 Lollipop, and offers a solution with no ads, VT-X check for Win 10, allows you to save games and also has volume control buttons.
+The Premium version of this software offers a solution with no ads, VT-X check for Windows 10, allows you to save games, and also has volume control buttons.

 Droid4X is another light-weight emulator software option that can easily run on your low-end Windows PC.
 You can play all Android games on a bigger screen, test and explore apps, watch movies, listen to music, etc.